 It is essential that scientific knowledge is effectively communicated to policymakers at all governmental levels to ensure that new policies are based on fact and effectively address environmental issues.
-This on-going need provides many opportunities for scientists to undertake important and challenging work at the science-policy interface.
-However, in academe, faculty may not be sure how to get involved in policy work or worry that such activities will not be valued by departments or campus tenure and promotion committees.
+This ongoing need provides many opportunities for scientists to undertake important and challenging work at the science-policy interface.
+However, in academe, faculty may not know how to get involved in policy work or worry that such activities will not be valued by departments or campus tenure and promotion committees.
 Scientists sometimes fear that, by stepping into this realm, colleagues may question the objectivity of their research.
 This session will feature accounts from faculty from different types of institutions describing how and why they got involved in policy work, the type of work they do, and their perspectives on the value and impact of such work as it relates to the importance of science-based policy development and to their institutional missions.
 Examples to be shared include work with various sectors under the United Nations and the World Bank, state and local government policy initiatives, and international research supporting regional policies in other countries.
-Since NSCE aims to increase its reach internationally, several panelists will discuss their international policy/engagement work.
-They will also provide insights on how those experiences can be connected back to work in their local communities, how they relate to teaching, scholarship and service responsibilities of faculty members, and how our institutions can contribute and value our involvement.
-After short descriptions in each of these areas, an open discussion will focus on how all NCSE members can more effectively be involved at the science-policy interface.
+Since NCSE aims to increase its reach internationally, several panelists will discuss their international policy/engagement work.
+They will also provide insights on how those experiences can be connected back to work in their local communities, how they relate to teaching, scholarship, and service responsibilities of faculty members, and how our institutions can contribute and value our involvement.
+After short descriptions in each of these areas, an open discussion will focus on how all NCSE Member Institutions can more effectively be involved at the science-policy interface.

 The panelists are from a diverse array of institutions and bring years of experience of work at the international and regional levels and can relay lessons learned to those interested in getting involved in such work.

 Diane W. Husic, Dean, School of Natural and Health Sciences and Professor of Biology